cpjobling/eg-247-textbook/filter_design/digital_filters.md

 This unit is based on Sections 11.4-11.6 of {cite}`karris`.

+**At the end of this unit you should be able to use the bilinear transform to convert a 2nd-order analogue proptotype into a digital filter and provide the coefficients for a block-diagram or code implementation of such a filter.**

 To continue your learning we recommend that you visit the following pages on the MATLAB Documentation Platform:

 * [Signal Processing](https://uk.mathworks.com/help/overview/signal-processing.html) [in MATLAB]